metagov/open-web-challenge/index.md

 # The DAO hack (but this time for good)
 This hackathon is a bit special: we're running it *entirely through DAOs*.
 That means you'll need to register through a DAO and that the vast majority of hackathon prizes will be awarded through a DAO on NEAR to a DAO that you create.
 To make that prospect sweeter, we're encouraging people to get onboard early with $5,000 in prizes.
 To qualify, all you have to do is register a SputnikDAO for your project within the first week of the hackathon, have a council with your team as voting members, and submit some documentation of your current progress to Metagov DAO.
 And we promise, we'll fund you ;)

+New to DAOs?
+Take a look at [this excellent, up-to-date review](https://www.notboring.co/p/the-dao-of-daos) of the DAO phenomenon.

 # Judging criteria
 Challenge entries will be judged on four criteria: